ThemeFuse/Unyson-Documentation/extension/events/index.rst

 * ``single.php`` - Events single post template.
 By default is used ``single.php`` from the theme root directory, you can overwrite it by creating ``framework-customizations/extensions/events/views/single.php``.
 * ``taxonomy.php`` - Events category template.
 By default is used ``taxonomy.php`` from the theme root directory, you can overwrite it by creating ``framework-customizations/extensions/events/views/taxonomy.php``.
 * ``content.php`` - Default events single page template content.
 It is loaded if the ``framework-customizations/extensions/events/views/single.php`` doesn't exist and is used ``single.php`` from the theme root directory.
-    The content of this view is rendered using worpdress <a href="http://codex.wordpress.org/Plugin_API/Filter_Reference/the_content">the_content</a> filter, when the event single page is loaded.
+    The content of this view is rendered using worpdress `the_content <http://codex.wordpress.org/Plugin_API/Filter_Reference/the_content>`__ filter, when the event single page is loaded.

 Events Tags
 -----------